How to Recover Deleted Mailbox or Items in Exchange 2016?

 -Identity refers to the name of the deleted mailbox.

--Database refers to the name of the database from where the mailbox was deleted, EDB1 in this case.
+-Database refers to the name of the database from where the mailbox was deleted.

 -User specifies the user account name in Active Directory to which you want to connect the deleted mailbox.